REJECT Policy

 REJECT

-Reject the request, if the request is of HTTP type an error page will be returned.
+Reject the request.
+If the request is HTTP, an error page is returned.
 This behavior can be controlled by the show-error-page-for-reject parameter.

 REJECT-DROP

 Reject the request.
 Unlike REJECT, this policy will silently discard the connection.
-Because some applications have very violent retry logic, they will immediately retry after a failed connection, resulting in a storm of requests.
+Some applications have very aggressive retry logic, where they immediately retry after a connection failure, leading to a request storm.
+Using this policy can mitigate the issue.

 REJECT-NO-DROP